narajaon/onestatus/README.md

 ## The api
 You must have noticed that the json file has these types of attributes
 - tmux option: an option that will be sent to tmux, you can learn more about them in `man tmux`
-- tmux color: can be any color forma supported by tmux (ex: #ffd167)
+- tmux color: can be any color format supported by tmux (ex: #ffd167)
 - onestatus' builtin function: they begin with `s:` like `s:getFileName`

 and has this form